graphcore-research/graphcore-research.github.io/_posts/2024-12/2024-12-10-llama-vision.md

 embeddings = img @ patch_embedding.T  # shape=(4, 1600, 1290)
 ```

-<details markdown="1"><summary>Understanding patch embedding</summary>
+<details markdown="1" open="true"><summary>Understanding patch embedding</summary>

 The "patched" image looks like this:

 ![the image above, chopped up with small 14x14 pixel patches]({{ page.image_dir | append: 'image_patches.png' | relative_url }}){:class="constrained_img_large"}

 The `patch_embedding` takes each patch of 588 scaled-RGB values and converts it to a 1280-vector.
 This is a dot product (see [transformer walk-through](../gemma)), which compares each patch with 1280 different vectors, testing for similarity.
 These vectors were learned during pre-training to extract useful information from the RGB values.
-We can visualise them as 1280 images (although note that the intensity scale is somewhat artificial, and for readability, they are sorted by standard deviation since feature ordering is arbitrary):
+We can visualise them as 1280 14x14-pixel RGB images (note that the intensity scale is somewhat artificial, and for readability, they are sorted by standard deviation since feature ordering is arbitrary):

 ![a grid of 14x14 pixel patches, which generally look like frequency filters]({{ page.image_dir | append: 'patch_embedding.png' | relative_url }}){:class="constrained_img_large"}